lambda-fairy/maud-book/traits.md

 By default, a `(splice)` is rendered using the [`std::fmt::Display`][Display] trait, with any HTML special characters escaped automatically.

-To change this behavior, you can implement the [`Render`][Render] trait for your type.
+To change this behavior, implement the [`Render`][Render] trait for your type.
 Then, when a value of this type is used in a template, Maud will call your custom code instead.

 Below are some examples of using `Render`.
 Feel free to use these snippets in your own project!